Catalyst. Complexity Translator. Builder of what holds.

 Thinking

-Systems thinking at the edge of leadership.
+Systems thinking at the edge of practice.

 What holds, what breaks, and what gets rebuilt.
 These are the dispatches.